 Understanding Color Theory for Web Developers

-Color is one of the most powerful tools in a web developer's arsenal.
-It can guide users through an interface, evoke emotions, establish brand identity, and convey meaning.
-However, using color effectively requires more than just picking hues that look good together—it demands an understanding of color theory and how colors interact with one another.
+Color is one of the most powerful tools in a web developer's toolkit.
+It guides users through an interface, evokes emotions, strengthens brand identity, and communicates meaning.
+However, using color effectively requires more than selecting hues that look good together—it requires an understanding of how colors interact and influence perception.

 The Fundamentals of Color Theory